 Cholera is still a major issue today, with nearly 4 million cases a year resulting in thousands of deaths.
 Cholera outbreaks are currently seen in Yemen and Somalia.
 Any area with poor sanitation and lack of safe drinking water is at risk for future outbreaks of the disease.
 Once you get cholera, you just kind of wait for the disease to run its course and V. cholerae to vacate your system.
 However, treatment of oral rehydration therapy drastically reduces your chances of dying from the disease and has been the best treatment for cholera for nearly 100 years.

-John Snow: Going Where Cholera Go
+John Snow: Following the Cholera Outbreak

 John Snow was quite familiar with the disease cholera by the time of the great stink, as he had been working with people afflicted with it for over 20 years.
 At the time, the causal agent of the disease was not known but, as a surgeon’s apprentice, John Snow came across several patients afflicted by the earlier outbreaks.
 He went on to go to the Hunterian School of Medicine, and later graduated from the University of London with a medical degree.

-The Broad Street Pump
+The Broad Street Pump: History, Epidemiology, Landmarl

-The third cholerae outbreak occurred in August of 1845, particularly in an area of London that lacked a sewer system.
+The third cholera outbreak occurred in August of 1845, particularly in an area of London that lacked a sewer system.
 Having quite enough of this outbreak, John Snow interviewed many people that lived in the area, mapped out cholera deaths and found that most of the cases centered around the Broad City Pump, which was supplying water from the river.
 He also found that those that were not getting sick were using water from local wells.

-John had a theory that the disease was coming from the water supplied by the pump and not from bad air, and somehow he was able to convince local officials to take the handle off the pump and cases dropped!
+John Snow had a theory that the disease was coming from the water supplied by the pump and not from bad air, and somehow he was able to convince local officials to take the handle off the pump and cases dropped!
 As a sidebar, you can visit this pump in London today, I did!
 And if you need more motivation to go, it is located right in front of a pub!

 Despite the cases of deaths dropping off, people were not convinced that water was the source of the disease.
 However, John would be able to show more proof of his theory soon, as another outbreak occurred in the following months.
 The area of London hit was serviced by 2 water companies.
 Both companies took water from the Thames river, Lambeth Company had water coming from the river more upstream, an area where the water was cleaner, while the Southwark and Vauxhall Company had water coming from an area that was heavily contaminated with sewage.

-Although John Snow never knew, the causative agent of the disease was discovered that same year by an Italian physician, Filipo Pucini, but it would go unnoticed until 1883 when Robert Koch was also able to isolate it.
+Although John Snow never knew, the causative agent of the disease was discovered that same year by an Italian physician, Filipo Puccini, it would go unnoticed until 1883 when Robert Koch was also able to isolate it.
 Don’t worry though, in 1960, Pucini was declared as the one to identify V. cholerae as the bacteria and so the name he gave the microbe is still used today.

 The Birth Of Epidemiology